KamilaAzul/Soilmate-Plants/README.md

 ### Imagery

-- All the images on the website are .
-The product images are uploaded by the admin panel.
+- Photos for the project were taken from [Freepik](https://www.freepik.com/),[Pixabay](https://pixabay.com/),[Pexels](https://www.pexels.com//).
+Besides photos of products, there are a lot of images related to the subject, like photos of the team, the store, and the greenhouse from where the plans are taken etc. The aim is to get to know the store, its services and its employees better, and to create a safe space where the user can feel more trust in the company.

 [Back to top](<#contents>)